 Following on from the above, a closer analysis of the grade boundaries reveals some interesting things.
 Again, we take the premise that the grades were fixed and therefore lower grade boundaries essentially mean a harder set of papers.

 If you are doing AQA and you have a very mixed cohort, or a large number of 3-4 borderline students, this may well not be the right specification for you.
 Have a think about some of the key points on spec switching.
+That said, AQA have done a little to address the issues, but not enough to close the gap in 2019.
+OCR B seem to be offering the most accessible papers in terms of pupils being able to answer the questions set, though this may vary between options and all papers are nowhere near as accessible as in 2017.

 5) Should I change exam boards?